If you are not doing Keyword Research, there is no use of any SEO Strategy.

-Why should I choose passion, is it compulsory?
+Why should I choose a passion, is it compulsory?

 But being a beginner or even level one, choosing your passion is highly recommended.
 It has priceless advantages.

 We were talking about the niche.
-In SEO, you’ll be developing content which should be great to beat your competitors.
+In SEO, you’ll be developing content that should be great to beat your competitors.

 Adding value to your content can ensure your success.
 I mean your website or blog should present the users with something extra, which your competitors are lagging.